roboticsatiowa/Rover/README.md

 ./tools/ros/install_dependencies.sh
 ```

----

 ## Usage <a name = "usage"></a>

 This will likely change as the project matures.
 The current launch file will start the gazebo simulation with the rover model.
-There will also be multiple launch files for different configurations of the rover or for different testing environments.S
+There will also be multiple launch files for different configurations of the rover or for different testing environments.

 ```bash
 ros2 launch uirover_bringup simulator.launch.py
 ```

----

 ## Roadmap